 In a case of life imitating art, The Woman In Black and the Fortune Theatre are said to have their very own ghost.
 Following a break-in at the theatre, a grey lady, thought to be a spirit protecting the venue, was seen in the lower boxes.
 Try and spot her if you can!

-Now celebrating 30 terrifying years in the West End, and having played to over 7 million theatregoers, Robin Herford’s gripping production is a brilliantly successful study in atmosphere, illusion and controlled horror.
+Now celebrating 3 terrifying decades in the West End, Robin Herford’s gripping production is a brilliantly successful study in atmosphere, illusion and controlled horror.

 Don’t miss it – if you dare!